-NRI Tax Filing Benefits and Consequences & Penal Provisions of Non-Filing or Late Filing of ITR in India
+NRI ITR FY 2021-22 – Filing Benefits, Consequences & Penal Provisions of Non-Filing or Late Filing of ITR in India

 Due to their roots in India, NRIs, PIOs, OCIs do incur/own various financial transactions in India, which attract Income Tax in India.
 Following are general & frequent transactions and Incomes, which form part of NRIs Indian ITR:

 - Components of General NRI ITR – Frequent Financial & Income Transactions Of NRI, OCI, Non Residents

 - Benefits To Non-Residents (NRIs, OCIs, Expats, Seafarer)By Filing ITR In India

 - Reporting of NRI, PIO status and other information

 - Carry Forward of Losses

 - Remittance of Money From India to Abroad

 - Communication of Income Element of A Financial Transaction In India

 - Future Plans To Return India